Azure/azure-powershell/src/KeyVault/KeyVault/help/Import-AzKeyVaultCertificate.md

 ```

 ### -PolicyObject
 An in-memory object to specify management policy for the certificate.
+Mutual-exclusive to PolicyPath.

 ```yaml
 Type: Microsoft.Azure.Commands.KeyVault.Models.PSKeyVaultCertificatePolicy